 First of all, I have learned something about proportion.
-I remember that when I first started gardening in Baltimore, everything I planted in our townhouse garden outgrew its space by Summer’s end.
+I remember that when I first started gardening in Baltimore, everything I planted in our townhouse garden outgrew its space by summer’s end.

-Every August my husband would complain that our garden was beginning to look like a jungle.
+Every August, my husband would complain that our garden was beginning to look like a jungle.

-However this Spring when I began planting the flats of impatiens, coleus and begonias that had filled the spaces between perennials in our city garden with color, they just sat in these large beds like displaced persons, looking lost and forlorn.
+However, this spring when I began planting the flats of impatiens, coleus, and begonias that had filled the spaces between perennials in our city garden with color, they just sat in these large beds like displaced persons, looking lost and forlorn.

-So in July I stopped planting and instead began to look at neighboring gardens and more importantly, to explore our own landscape.
+So, in July I stopped planting and instead began to look at neighboring gardens – and more importantly, to explore our own landscape.

-Into the hole we poured almost 400 pounds of top soil, humus and manure!
+Into the hole we poured almost 400 pounds of top soil, humus, and manure!
 Yet the experience was a good one.
-We used the rocks to build a rockery along the back of our garden which gives our plot more character and interest.
+We used the rocks to build a rockery along the back of our garden, which gives our plot more character and interest.

-As my son said, “you never really belong to a place until you have dug in the ground and have come to understand the earth on which you stand.”
+As my son said, “You never really belong to a place until you have dug in the ground and have come to understand the earth on which you stand.”

 I thought of the prominence the Japanese give to rocks while I was working on the hillside garden behind our house.
 To get there you have to climb a set of stone steps and the soil itself is composed mostly of sand between rocky outcroppings.

-Right now the sunny part boasts nothing but weeds, among them a few golden rod, and one brave locust sapling clinging to the soil between two rocks.
+Right now the sunny part boasts nothing but weeds, among them a few goldenrod, and one brave locust sapling clinging to the soil between two rocks.
 The shady end is more fortunate; with the leaves raked away and some careful watering, the big old mountain laurel bushes and the underplantings of azaleas are thriving.

-Moreover, there is a carpet of soft green moss growing between the large rocks that edge the bank and along the stone steps that lead to nowhere alongside the bed of annuals and hardy mints and sage that I planted there in early June.
+Moreover, there is a carpet of soft green moss growing between the large rocks that edge the bank and along the stone steps that lead to nowhere, alongside the bed of annuals and hardy mints and sage that I planted there in early June.

 Still, even there the soil is poor and sandy and the task of getting topsoil up the steps to that inaccessible site is daunting.

-In addition, between the house and the rocky hillside is a 20 foot wide expanse of gravel which the prvious owners put there as a dog-run for their Sheltie.
+In addition, between the house and the rocky hillside is a 20-foot-wide expanse of gravel, which the previous owners put there as a dog run for their Sheltie.
 I don’t really mind the gravel but my husband hates it.

-So I have spent the summer reflecting on the problem while watering my small garden and the moss-covered rocks and steps nearby.
+So I have spent the summer reflecting on the problem while watering my small garden, and the moss-covered rocks and steps nearby.

-Finally a simple solution has come to us as we have begun to know the terrain and to appreciate what is beautiful in it.
+Finally, a simple solution has come to us as we have begun to know the terrain and to appreciate what is beautiful in it.
 With the trees as a backdrop (I’ll talk more about them in my next column), we will work to enhance the character of our rocky slope.

 We’ll leave all the rocks in place and encourage the moss to grow around them.
-In the Spring we’ll transplant ferns from our woods and add violets and other shade-loving native plants so that the shady section will look cool and inviting.
+In the spring we’ll transplant ferns from our woods and add violets and other shade-loving native plants so that the shady section will look cool and inviting.